michaeljfriedman/COS418/raft/src/raft/design.md

   - If RV term > my term, send a Convert To Follower signal (new term = RV term) and wait for ack
   - If I voted for no one or for this candidate already, and my log is not more up to date than the candidate's:
     - Grant vote
-    - Send a Convert To Follower signal and wait for ack
+    - If I'm a Follower, send a Reset Election Timer signal

 ## Start Command